 Can’t find Quark in the Store?
 Make Your Own

 Quark is a German soft cheese, excellent for making desserts, my favourite being cheesecake.
-Also known as Continental Bakers Cheese, it is used extensively in cooking, and the famous Kasekuchen, the German cheesecake, is made using Quark.
+Also known as Continental baker’s cheese, Quark is used extensively in cooking, and the famous Käsekuchen, the German cheesecake, is made using Quark.

 This is actually the first cheese I ever made.
-I was living in Pennsylvania at the time, where there is a significant Amish population, so it is not surprising that the first cheese I made was a German cheese.
-I had loads of fresh milk from my own dairy goats and a cow dairy right next door.
+I was living in Pennsylvania at the time, where there is a significant Amish population, so it’s not surprising that the first cheese I made was a German-style cheese.
+I had plenty of fresh milk from my own dairy goats and a nearby cow dairy.
 It is wonderfully easy to make and very versatile.

 It can also be eaten on its own, mixed with herbs or served with jam.
 I prefer to make the cheese from full cream milk, but it can also be made with reduced-fat milk.